johnluffa/hello-world/README.md

 # Readme // hello-world
-This is a test 'README.md' file for my hello world application..
+This is a test 'README.md' file for my hello world application.